 - Sometimes error occurred due to a faulty Mail App

 Cannot verify server identity or Mail Won’t work because ISP has an issue with its server identity certificate.

-In case of mistake of update from Apple iOS, Mail App, or other related apps like the podcast, exchange mail account, etc.
+In case of a mistake in updating from Apple iOS, Mail App, or other related apps like the podcast, exchange mail account, etc.